-Learning outcomes The learner will: Assessment criteria The learner can: Be able to prepare a professional development plan 3.1 Select learning opportunities to meet development objectives and reflect personal learning style 3.2 Produce a plan for own professional development, using an appropriate source of support 3.3 Establish a process to evaluate the effectiveness of the plan Be able to improve performance through reflective practice 4.1 Compare models of reflective practice unough followite practice 4.2 Explain the importance of reflective practice to improve performance 4.3 Use reflective practice and feedback from others to improve performance 4.4 Evaluate how practice has been improved through: reflection on best practice reflection on failures and mistakes
+Learning outcomes The learner will: Assessment criteria The learner can: Be able to prepare a professional development plan 3.1 Select learning opportunities to meet development objectives and reflect personal learning style 3.2 Produce a plan for own professional development, using an appropriate source of support 3.3 Establish a process to evaluate the effectiveness of the plan Be able to improve performance through reflective practice 4.1 Compare models of reflective practice a modgir ronodivo pradiloc 4.2 Explain the importance of reflective practice to improve performance 4.3 Use reflective practice and feedback from others to improve performance 4.4 Evaluate how practice has been improved through: reflection on best practice reflection on failures and mistakes

-Additional unit assessment requirements This unit must be assessed in line with Skills for Care and Development Assessment Principles.
-Sources and systems of support may include: • formal support • informal support • supervision • appraisal • mentoring • within the organisation.
+Additional information about the unit: Additional unit assessment requirements This unit must be assessed in line with Skills for Care and Development Assessment Principles.
+Guidance for developing unit assessment arrangements - provided with the unit Sources and systems of support may include: • formal support • informal support • supervision • appraisal • mentoring • within the organisation • beyond the organisation.
 Opportunities may include improving own skills in line with an interest or hobby that complements working in the early years, such as English, mathematics, music, history or modern languages.
 Standards and benchmarks may include: • codes of practice • regulations • minimum/essential standards • national occupational standards.
-Reflection An awareness of theoretical models for reflection, such Additional information about the unit: arrangements - provided with the unit • formal support • informal support • supervision • appraisal • mentoring • within the organisation • beyond the organisation.
-Opportunities may include improving own skills in line with an interest or hobby that complements working in the early years, such as English, mathematics, music, history or modern languages.
-Standards and benchmarks may include: • codes of practice • regulations • minimum/essential standards • national occupational standards.
-Reflection Additional unit assessment requirements as reflection on and in practice (Schon). · formal support informal support supervision appraisal mentoring within the organisation beyond the organisation.
-Opportunities may include improving own skills in line with an interest or hobby that complements working in the early years, such as English, mathematics, music, history or modern languages.
-Standards and benchmarks may include: codes of practice regulations minimum/essential standards national occupational standards.
-Reflection An awareness of theoretical models for reflection, such
+Reflection An awareness of theoretical models for reflection, such as reflection on and in practice (Schon).